-33.32.1 Additional Constraints

-(a) Limit by Energy Schedule.
-The total attribution for any EDAM Resource or resource located in the CAISO Balancing Authority Area to serve Demand in GHG Regulation Areas in any Trading Hour will not exceed the resource’s Day-Ahead Energy Schedule for that Trading Hour.

-(b) GHG Net Export Constraint.
 The CAISO will apply an hourly GHG net export constraint in the Integrated Forward Market for EDAM Entity Balancing Authority Areas that do not overlap with a GHG Regulation Area.
 This constraint will limit the aggregate attribution of EDAM Resources within a specific EDAM Entity Balancing Authority Area such that the aggregate attribution does not exceed the net exports from that EDAM Entity Balancing Authority Area.
-This constraint will not restrict the Integrated Forward Market from attributing capacity located outside of a specific GHG Regulation Area that is either obligated or contracted to serve Demand within that GHG Regulation Area as registered with the CAISO.
-This constraint will also limit the aggregate attribution of GHG Transfers to resources within Balancing Authority Areas located with the State of California to serve Demand in the GHG Regulation Area within a GHG Regulation Area outside of the State of California such that the attribution may not exceed the net exports from the these Balancing Authority Areas.
-The CAISO will not enforce this constraint for any Balancing Authority Area in the EDAM Area and in any Trading Hour in which the CAISO Balancing Authority Area or an EDAM Entity Balancing Authority Area with Demand in a GHG Regulation Area is deficient in the upward direction in the EDAM Resource Sufficiency Evaluation.
+This constraint will also limit the aggregate attribution of resources within the GHG Regulation Area of the State of California to serve Demand in a GHG Regulation Area outside of California such that the attribution may not exceed the net exports from these resources’ native Balancing Authority Areas.
+This constraint will not restrict the Integrated Forward Market from attributing capacity located outside of a specific GHG Regulation Area obligated to serve Demand within that GHG Regulation Area that is registered with the CAISO.
+In accordance with the applicable Business Practice manual, the CAISO will not enforce this constraint for any Balancing Authority Area in the EDAM Area and in any Trading Hour in which the CAISO Balancing Authority Area or an EDAM Entity Balancing Authority Area with Demand in a GHG Regulation Area is deficient in the upward direction in the EDAM Resource Sufficiency Evaluation.

+33.32.6 Data Availability

+33.32.6.1 Notification

-(a) Notification.
-The CAISO will notify an EDAM Resource Scheduling Coordinator through the results of the Integrated Forward Market of the MW quantity of any Energy of an EDAM Resource located in an EDAM Entity Balancing Authority Area outside of a specific GHG Regulation Area that supports a GHG Transfer to serve Demand in that GHG Regulation Area.
-The CAISO will notify the Scheduling Coordinator for a resource located in the CAISO Balancing Authority Area through the results of the Integrated Forward Market of the MW quantity of any Energy of a resource outside of a specific GHG Regulation Area that supports a GHG Transfer to serve Demand in that GHG Regulation Area.
+The CAISO will notify EDAM Resource Scheduling Coordinators for EDAM Resource Facilities and Scheduling Coordinators for resources within the CAISO Balancing Authority Area of their resources’ GHG reference pass schedules.
+The CAISO will notify an EDAM Resource Scheduling Coordinator through the results of the Integrated Forward Market of the MW quantity of any Energy of an EDAM Resource Facility located in an EDAM Entity Balancing Authority Area outside of a specific GHG Regulation Area that supports a GHG Transfer to serve Demand in that GHG Regulation Area.

+The CAISO will notify an EDAM Resource Scheduling Coordinator through the results of the Integrated Forward Market of the MW quantity of any Energy of an EDAM Resource Facility located the GHG Regulation Area of the State of Washington that supports a GHG Transfer to serve Demand in a GHG Regulation Area outside of the State of Washington.

+The CAISO will notify the Scheduling Coordinator for a resource located in the GHG Regulation Area of the State of California through the results of the Integrated Forward Market of the MW quantity of any Energy of a resource that supports a GHG Transfer to serve Demand in a GHG Regulation Area outside of the State of California

+33.32.6.2 Dislcosure

-(b) Disclosure.
-The CAISO may disclose information related to GHG Transfers to the California Air Resources Board and the Washington Department of Ecology, so long as such information does not disclose confidential information of any individual Market Participant.
+The CAISO may disclose information related to GHG Transfers to a Governmental Authority, so long as such information does not disclose confidential information of any individual Market Participant.

 33.33 [Not Used]